 Each attachment occurs in a unique way.
 Infants vary in what it takes to calm and soothe them or what they find most pleasurable.
 Caretakers also have their own preferences, but the attuned caretaker will observe and follow the lead of the infant.

-A child’s needs are complex and depending on the child and or the parent more Meeting a child’s needs is a complex and difficult process and depends on the individual characteristics of the child and the caregiver.
-Nevertheless, successful attachment is not an all or nothing proposition because the brain remains flexible and resilient throughout life.
+Meeting a child’s needs is a complex and difficult process and depends on the individual characteristics of the child and the caregiver.
+Nevertheless, successful attachment is not an all-or-nothing proposition because the brain remains flexible and resilient throughout life.
 Relationships with parents can and do change.
 If communication with the infant is secure at least a third of the time or more, that is enough to support a secure relationship

 Repair, an important part of the attachment process, contributes as much to optimum development as joyous interaction.
 No caretaker will interpret a child’s needs correctly all the time.
 And, as the child grows, there will be times of disagreement between the pair.
 The caretaker, who sets limits initiates repair as soon as the child indicates a desire for reconnection, strengthens the child’s feeling of safety within the relationship.